ntnu-arl/cortex_ros_bridge/README.md

 There are at lease two topics exposed, there can be more if the user has decided to add multiple bodies of interest.
 They are shown below:

 	- Topic for each body, the bodyname itself will be the topic
-	- Topic for visualization markers OR non-visualization markers (can switch between them in the code by leaving or commenting out "#define PUBLISH_VISUALIZATION_MARKERS_TYLER 1"), topic will be either vis_markers or novis_markers
+	- Topic for visualization markers OR non-visualization markers (can switch between them in the code by leaving or commenting out "#define PUBLISH_VISUALIZATION_MARKERS 1"), topic will be either vis_markers or novis_markers

 The non visualization markers published will have the following structure: